100% local processing — your files and data never leave this browser. No uploads, no server storage.

 Common questions

-URL encoder FAQ
+URL Encoder FAQ

-Is my URL uploaded to your servers?
+Is my URL logged?